Canadian Financial Capability Survey (CFCS)

 The target population for the CFCS is all persons 18 years of age and over living in Canada.
 Full-time residents of institutions and residents of the Yukon, Northwest Territories and Nunavut are not included in this survey.
 Telephone numbers that might correspond to these areas have been excluded from the sample.

-In the case of the Canadian Financial Capability Survey, it was proposed from conception that it be collected by telephone interview; an approach that reflected previous successes in other countries with similar subject matter.
+In the case of the Canadian Financial Capability Survey, it was proposed from its conception in 2009 that it be collected by telephone interview; an approach that reflected previous successes in other countries with similar subject matter.
 A first round of cognitive testing, including one-on-one interviews and focus group discussions, across Canada in spring 2007 confirmed that this was indeed the best way to proceed.

 With the addition of Finance Canada and the Bank of Canada as active partners, the content was modified to reflect each of the partners data needs.
 This led to a second round of cognitive testing in only a few selected cities in the spring of 2008.
 The computer-assisted telephone interviewing (CATI) application was developed and tested during the summer and fall months in 2008.